tomwilkie/docker/daemon/network/README.md

 - <s>make a plausible default/simple bridge driver</s>
 - <s>persistence and tear down / setup</s>
 - <s>transport to external plugins (lukestensions?)</s>
-- implement weave plugin.
+- <s>implement weave plugin.</s>
 - make plug work for running containers
 - drivers will want to specify a resolver, probably

-Little things
+# Little things
 - <s>Make net create cli print id of network</s>
 - <s>Make net plug print id of endpoint</s>
-- Shorten network id in list
+- Shorten network id in docker net list
 - Show interfaces and network on docker inspect; show containers on docker net list

-Open Questions:
+# Open Questions:
 - <s>Should networks have ids and names (both unique)</s> Yes
 - <s>Should endpoints have names?</s> No, just IDs
 - libcontainer doesn't seem to have code to add veth pair to running container - should we add it there?
-- What is 'container mode' networking, and could we use that to fake out this whole thing?
 - Endpoints will need references to containers (ids/names at least); need to deal with circular references in json encoding

-Basic walkthrough:
+# Basic walkthrough:

-# docker net create --driver noop
+# docker net create --driver simplebridge
 67ea60624dfc1a6c08ba141c6cc022265e6fff81a44668c0135830a92de0b5e1
 # docker net list
 NETWORK ID                                                         NAME                DRIVER              LABELS